Combining T-learning and DR-learning: a framework for oracle-efficient estimation of causal contrasts: Theoretical guarantees for empirical risk minimization

 \end{theorem}

-Theorem \ref{theorem::EpLearnerRate} establishes that, under certain conditions, the rate of the root-mean-squared error between the EP-learner and the oracle learner equals the oracle rate up to a remainder term $\varepsilon_n$ that depends on nuisance estimation rates and the sieve approximation error.
+Theorem \ref{theorem::EpLearnerRate} establishes that, under certain conditions, the rate of the root-mean-squared error between the EP-learner and the oracle learner is dominated by the oracle rate up to a remainder term $\varepsilon_n$ that depends on nuisance estimation rates and the sieve approximation error.
 In view of the $b_n$ term, the EP-learner rate is no worse than the debiased outcome regression estimator rate $n^{-\beta/(2\beta+1)} + \{k(n) \log n /n\}^{1/2}$ as long as (i) $\theta_0$ is at least as smooth as $\mu_0$ so that $\beta \leq \alpha$; and (ii) the sieve growth rate is fast enough so that $ n^{\beta/\{\rho(2\beta+1)\}}(\log n)^{2\nu\beta/\rho}/k(n)\rightarrow 0$.
+The rate in Theorem~\ref{theorem::EpLearnerRate} does not appear to depend directly on $\gamma$ or $\beta$, except through the sieve approximation error term $\varepsilon_n$.
+This is because \ref{cond::A2Nuisance} ensures that the errors of the initial nuisance estimators can be absorbed into the $\smallO_p(n^{-\alpha/(2\alpha+1)})$ term.

 The next result demonstrates that, under appropriate conditions, the EP-learner is oracle-efficient in the sense of \cite{KennedyCATERates} so long as the oracle rate is tight in expectation and the sieve approximation error and nuisance estimation rates tend to zero quickly enough.
 To achieve oracle efficiency, we require $k(n)$, $\beta$ and $\rho$ to be such that $n^{\alpha/(2\alpha+1)}\varepsilon_n\rightarrow 0$, which mandates that $k(n)$ grow at a faster rate than imposed by Theorem \ref{theorem::EPriskEff}.
 We also require the following additional condition:

 \begin{enumerate}[label=\bf{C\arabic*)}, ref = C\arabic*, resume=cond] \item \textit{tight oracle learner rate:} $n^{-\alpha/(2\alpha+1)} / E_0^n\norm{\theta_{n,0} - \theta_0} = \mathcal{O}(1)$. \end{enumerate}